-- Developing the content of the curriculum to ensure our children feel safe and nurtured, included and respected, confident citizens. - Maintaining a school ethos which promotes a positive, supportive and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and peer on peer abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
-The school can use separate learning space to facilitate inclusion for pupils whilst managing challenging behaviours. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 8, published in March 2019), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported the SENDCo
+Developing the content of the curriculum so pupils feel safe and secure in an open environment they can communicate in confidently.

+- Maintaining a school ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported in liaison with the SENDCO to ensure that pupils can communicate safely - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead will be informed immediately, and actions taken in accordance with the school anti-bullying policy.

-Safe Staff and Supporting Staff
+Safe Staff and Safe Recruitment

-- The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2020 Part Three and advised by NCC HR policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR - the NSPCC Safe Recruitment online course. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and were any concerns arise we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection and vetting procedures in accordance with KCSiE 2020 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2020 Part Three paragraphs 164 to 171. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+- The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2022 Part Three and advised by NCC HR policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2022 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2022 Part Three paragraphs 267 to 277. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2022 in line with KCSiE Part Four Section two.
 Staff can access a copy of this via the school office.